 She is a contributing author in several books, and is a co-author of Direct Social Work Practice, Theory and Skills currently in its 9th edition.
 Looking Back, another of her publications, traced a period in time in the history of Pueblo High School in Tucson, Arizona.
 The school became known for innovations and significant firsts in its educational programs under the leadership of an activist principal and faculty; three of whom initiated the bilingual education legislation in the United States.
 Dr. Rooney attributes her understanding of social and justice and diversity to her student experience as Pueblo instilled in its student body that an individuals social identity simply defined who people were, rather than what they could become.

-Dr. Rooney will retire from Augsburg College at the end of the 2011-2012 academic- year.
-She will take with her the memory of having had the wonderful opportunity to teach and interact with students who aspired to become competent, ethical social work professionals.
-She plans to continue her academic writing and research, however, is looking forward to traveling, taking long nature walks with her camera, and reading mysteries.
+Dr. Rooney retired from Augsburg University at the end of the 2011-2012 academic- year.
+She took with her the memory of having had the wonderful opportunity to teach and interact with students who aspired to become competent, ethical social work professionals.
+She continues her academic writing and research, punctuated with long nature walks with her camera, and reading mysteries.

 - B.S.
 University of North Texas